ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 If required, you may refer back to the [previous tutorial on delve debugging](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker#delve-debugging-a-go-api).

-# Setup Changes From Part 1
+# Initial Changes From Part 1

 ## Improvements